 Longwear foundation is designed to hold up no matter how your skin behaves during the day.
 Traditional foundation can start to fade or melt when the natural oils in your skin break down the formula over the course of the day.
 If you have dry spots, a regular foundation may cling to those areas while fading everywhere else, giving you a patchy look.
 A longwear foundation holds up to oil, dehydration, sweat, and other factors to stay in place all day.

 Our shopping guide has all the information you need to find the best longwear foundation.
-We’ve also included our five favorite products in the matrix above to simplify shopping even further.

 Most longwear foundation formulas are designed with oily skin in mind.
 That’s because it’s typically more challenging to keep makeup on the skin when there’s an excess of oil on the surface that can break down makeup.
 For oily skin, opt for an oil-free longwear foundation so you don’t have to worry about any additional oil being added to your skin that can affect the makeup or cause breakouts.
 Some longwear foundation products that are suited for oily skin also contain ingredients that absorb oil or prevent it from breaking through.
 Silicone-based formulas with added ingredients like salicylic acid and rice powder are ideal options.

 If you have dry skin, you may still have an issue with your makeup not lasting through the day.
 That’s because as your skin loses hydration, dry patches become more apparent, causing your foundation to cling to those areas and fade in other spots.
 To maintain a flawless complexion all day, choose a longwear foundation that contains hydrating or moisturizing ingredients.
 Formulas with squalane, hyaluronic acid, and natural oils like argan, sesame, and avocado usually work well.